nehalsin/lakshmi-ashram-kausani/index.md

 4. **2022-04-15:** Morning mountain walk with children.
 BG 2.22, 2.23 AP session.
 Holistic Session on BG, Education, Sanskrit Grammar etc with OVA.
 Evening mountain walk with an OVA.

 5. **2022-04-16:** Solution at level of Philosophy, Consciousness and Brain, State of Being - Session with OVA.
+EOP MM Factorisation Part-2.
 Learning how to send an e-mail.
 Gainthi (Air Potato) seed, Giloy, Pahadi Raw Haldi sowing.

 ## Activities in Pipeline